Social care – UK Government assessment

-- In the early stages of the pandemic, it was estimated that the number of people providing informal, unpaid care in the UK increased by 4.5 million.
+- In the early stages of the COVID-19 pandemic, it was estimated that the number of people providing informal, unpaid care in the UK increased by 4.5 million.
 Unpaid care is disproportionately provided by women, and research indicates that providing more than 10 care hours per week can have significant implications for employment and wellbeing.

 - Between the week ending 20 March 2020 and the week ending 11 September 2020, the total number of care home resident deaths was 27,079 above the five-year average in England and Wales.
 Analysis by the Care Quality Commission (CQC) also indicated a disproportionate number of deaths from COVID-19 among Black and Asian care home residents in England between April and May 2020.

-- There has been criticism of the failure to protect people in residential care in England during the pandemic, including blanket restrictions on access to visits and healthcare, and reports that hospital patients were discharged directly into residential care settings without adequate testing in the early stages of the pandemic.
+- There has been criticism of the failure to protect people in residential care in England during the COVID-19 pandemic, including blanket restrictions on access to visits and healthcare, and reports that hospital patients were discharged directly into residential care settings without adequate testing in the early stages of the COVID-19 pandemic.
 An interim report by the CQC found evidence of inappropriate use of ‘do not resuscitate’ orders at the start of the pandemic.

 Read more about the UK and Welsh Governments’ actions on social care.